On Decoding of Reed-Muller Codes Using a Local Graph Search: Simulation results

 \section{Simulation results}

-We consider RM codes of length 512 and the second order RM codes of length $1024$ and $2048$.
-The simulation is performed for a binary symmetric channel (BSC) and a BI-AWGN channel.
-The graph search decoder (GSD) is compared with recursive projection-aggregation (RPA) decoding without list \cite{MinYe} and the recursive lists decoder (RLD) \cite{Dumer}.
+We consider RM codes of length 256 and 512 and the second-order RM codes of length 1024 and 2048.
+The graph search decoder (referred to as GS) is compared to RPA decoding without list \cite{MinYe} and the recursive permutation list decoder (referred to as RPL) \cite{Dumer}.
+We assume that the graph search decoder uses the sequential implementation of Algorithm \ref{NextStepGreedy} and runs with parameters $l = 8$, $\bar{l} = 8$, and $s = 5$.
+Note that the simulation results for the recursive permutation list algorithm are obtained using an open source project available online \cite{DumerSource}.

-The computational complexity of projection-aggregation decoding and the graph search decoder can be expressed in terms of the number of FHT used.
-For simplicity, we consider that the complexity of one FHT of length $n$ equals the complexity of two FHT of length $n/2$.
-Note that the computational complexity of the recursive lists decoder with list size $L$ is $\mathcal{O}(Ln\log{}n)$.
-So, we assume that its complexity equals the complexity of $L$ FHT of length $n$.

-In order to fairly compare the graph search decoder with the recursive lists decoder with list size $L$, we upper bound its computational complexity by the complexity of $L$ FHT of length $n$.
-All the simulations for the graph search decoder are run with parameters $l = 8$, $\hat{l} = 8$, and $s = 5$.

-Simulation results of RM codes of length 512 for a BI-AWGN channel are presented in Fig. \ref{AWGN_9}.
-The graph search decoder significantly outperforms the recursive list decoder with the same computational complexity.
-Namely, the gap is more than 1 dB for the codes of the second and the third order, while the gap is about 0.5 dB for the code of order four.
-The performance of recursive projection-aggregation decoding is similar to that of graph search decoding for the considered cases.
-However, the computational complexity of the recursive projection-aggregation decoder, which equals $\mathcal{O}(n^r\log{}n)$ \cite{MinYe}, is much higher than the complexity of the considered graph search decoder.

-Using the graph search decoder, we measure the ML decoder lower bound for RM codes of length 512.
-The lower bound is constructed using an approach described in \cite{Dumer}.
-Namely, we check the metric of the output codeword of the graph search decoder with a large $L$.
-If this metric is better than the metric of the transmitted codeword, it follows that the ML decoder also returns incorrect codeword.
-Simulation results of the graph search decoder with a large $L$ for RM codes of length 512 is presented in Fig. \ref{AWGN_9_ML}.
-Although the maximum computation complexity of the graph search decoder is quite large, its average computational complexity, which is depicted in Fig. \ref{AvComplexity}, is much smaller.
-For instance, in high signal-to-noise region, it requires less than $300$ FHT for $L = 1024$ and less than $10^4$ FHT for $L = 2^{19}$.
-In addition, CRC allows decreasing the average computational complexity at least two times.

-The results for RM codes of length 512 on a BSC are presented in Fig. \ref{BSC_9}.
-Observe that the graph search decoder with the maximum complexity $L = 1024$ achieves the performance of the ML decoder and significantly outperforms the recursive list decoder with similar computational complexity.

-Simulation results of the second order RM codes of length 1024 and 2048 on a BI-AWGN channel are presented in Fig. \ref{AWGN_2_order}.
-The graph search decoder demonstrates $1.7$ dB gain for $\mathcal{R}\left(2,10\right)$ and $2.7$ dB gain for $\mathcal{R}\left(2,11\right)$ in comparison with the recursive list decoder.
-Considered graph search decoder and the recursive projection-aggregation decoder have similar computational complexity for $\mathcal{R}\left(2,10\right)$.
-However, the graph search decoder demonstrates $0.25$ dB gain in comparison with the recursive projection-aggregation decoder.
-Note that the graph search decoder with $L = 1024$ is enough to achieve the ML lower bound in case of $\mathcal{R}\left(2,10\right)$, while for $\mathcal{R}\left(2,11\right)$ there is a gap about $0.35$ dB between the graph search decoder with $L = 1024$ and the ML lower bound.